 At 1:30 P.M., a carbonaceous chondrite fell in the Federated SSR, USSR.
 Only two stones with a combined weight of 1,165.6 g were recovered, while three other small stones were reportedly destroyed.
-This CM chondrite is unusual in exhibiting a brecciated texture over a large field of view, consisting of mm- to cm-sized clasts having different degrees of alteration, as well as foliation (planar alignment) as a result of impact deformation (see image below).
+Vacher et al. (2018) observed that Boriskino has an unusual brecciated texture consisting of mm- to cm-sized clasts which were subjected to different degrees of alteration (petrologic types 2.1 to 2.6) and experienced diverse shock histories (up to ~30 GPa).
+They recognized that some clasts exhibit foliation (planar alignment), fractures, flattened chondrules, and other features associated with impact deformation events.

 Image credit: Verdier-Paoletti et al., 80th MetSoc, #6081 (2017)